Ella Langley

-Elizabeth Camille "Ella" Langley (born May 4, 1999) is an American country music singer-songwriter.
-Her debut album Hungover was released on August 2, 2024.
-This album includes her breakthrough number-one hits "You Look Like You Love Me" with Riley Green and "Weren't for the Wind".
+Elizabeth Camille Langley (born May 3, 1999) is an American singer-songwriter.
+She is signed to Sony Music Nashville and Columbia Records.
+Her debut studio album, Hungover (2024), produced breakthrough hits "You Look Like You Love Me" (with Riley Green) and "Weren't for the Wind", which both topped the Country Airplay chart.

+Her second studio album, Dandelion (2026), debuted atop the US Billboard 200.
+It was led by the single "Choosin' Texas", which reached number one on the US Billboard Hot 100 and made Langley the first female artist to simultaneously top America's Hot 100, Hot Country Songs, and Country Airplay charts.
+On September 22, 2026, "Choosin' Texas" broke Billboards Hot 100 record for number of weeks at number one.

 Early life

-Langley was born on May 4, 1999 and raised in a musically inclined family alongside two brothers and a sister.
-Her early exposure to music came through singing in local Baptist churches and informal jam sessions within her community.
-She loved sitting with her grandfather at the piano, singing "Frog Went a-Courting".
-After her grandfather passed, her father restrung his guitar for her at 14.
-That same night, she taught herself to play "Three Little Birds" by Bob Marley.
-In 2016, she gave her first public performance at her high school, Hooper Academy, to perform in the talent show.
-Afterwards, she began performing at local venues.
-Initially accepted to Troy University, she later transferred to Auburn University to study forestry.
+Elizabeth Camille Langley was born in Hope Hull, Alabama, on May 3, 1999, and grew up in a musically inclined family alongside her two brothers and sister.
+Langley was homeschooled in Montgomery until seventh grade due to being a "distraction."
+Her early exposure to music came through singing in Southern Baptist churches and informal jam sessions.
+She loved sitting next to her grandfather at the piano, singing "Frog Went a-Courting".
+After her grandfather's death, her father had his guitar restrung for her when she was 14.
+That same night, she looked up the chords to "Three Little Birds" by Bob Marley and taught herself to play the song.
+She initially practiced performing in front of her family's cow pasture.

+In 2016, she gave her first public performance at Hooper Academy in Hope Hull, in the student talent show.
+In high school she worked at a trampoline park and also performed at local venues before graduating in 2017.
+After graduation, she attended Auburn University to study forestry.
+During college, she was a member of Phi Mu sorority.